 Hydro-jetting is not an easy cleaning solution for homeowners.
-If you have more fragile or older pipes, then the high pressure used for hydro-jetting can damage your sewer lines.
+If you have more fragile or older pipes with serious clogs, then the high pressure used for hydro-jetting can damage your sewer lines.
 You need to call a professional plumbing service provider to inspect the pipes.
 They use a video camera to ensure the pipes are strong enough to handle the pressure.

 What Is Snaking?

 Snaking is a cleaning solution that uses a tool called an auger.
 The plumbers can sometimes carry the plumbing auger to any area within the property.
 Unlike hydro-jetting which uses a high-pressure water jet, it’s a steel cable with a cork-screw-like coil that is designed to penetrate and break up clogs, sometimes called a drain snake.

 Pros Of Snaking

 If your pipes are too weak to withstand the force of the water pressure to clear clogs of hydro-jetting, then snaking might be the right option for you because it won’t give force that is strong enough to damage pipes.